nylki/lindenmayer/docs/index.md

 #### Context sensitive (using classic ABOP-syntax)
-This one is semantically equivalent to the previous example, but uses the classic syntax which is supported by default ([can be turned off](#LSystem-options)).
+This one is semantically equivalent to the previous example, but uses the classic syntax which is supported by default (support can be turned of by setting `allowClassicSyntax:false`).
 ```.js
 let myLsystem = new LSystem({
 	axiom: 'ABCDE',